-Our ministry is led by a team consisting of six people.
-We are three married couples from three generations who are all yearning to serve the Lord together each one individually and all of us together.
+Our ministry is led by a team consisting of eight people.
+We are four married couples from three generations who are all yearning to serve the Lord together each one individually and all of us together.
 The Lord has been weaving our paths together in the last couple of years.
 What started with the “Gespräch at the Aufzug” (conversation by the elevators) has grown into this ministry.
 This conversation took part at the last of the Wittenberg 2017 meetings.
 As George and Hanna decided to give up their flat in Gemünd, the Eifel, it fell on the Benecke’s hearts to invite them to make Trieb their base whenever visiting Germany.
 From this the friendship has grown deeper and the idea and desire to serve together developed into creating a Discipleship Week and found a ministry together.
-The Eifel Fellowship ministry that George and Hanna had previously started grew into this new work that now includes the six of us.
+The Eifel Fellowship ministry that George and Hanna had previously started and Ryan and Noleen had long been walking along side with them grew into this new work that now includes the eight of us.

 Hanna’s search for a personal relationship with Israel’s God culminated when she placed her faith in Yeshua (Jesus) as her Jewish Messiah as a young adult.
 She and George (from the US) met in Belgium and were married in India.
 The Mileys have spent over 50 years ministering.
 Their work has taken them to some 100 countries.